thegetty/provenance-index-csv/sales_catalogs/README.md

 The Getty Provenance Index is indebted to its many international collaborators and partners, who have made invaluable contributions to the Sales Catalogs dataset.
 You may find a list of individual and institutional contributors here: <http://www.getty.edu/research/tools/provenance/collaborators/index.html>.

+## Attribution

+We respectfully ask that you acknowledge the Getty Research Institute® and Getty Provenance Index® as sources wherever possible, in order to preserve links to the datasets.
+By providing acknowledgment or citation, you enable others to verify, replicate, and further explore your presentation and interpretation of our data.

+Suggested citation:

+>Getty Research Institute®, _CSV exports of the Getty Provenance Index®_ (December 15, 2017), <https://github.com/thegetty/provenance-index-csv/releases/tag/v3>

 ## Data Dictionaries

 ### Sales Contents